blacktop/docker-yara/README.md

 ## Issues

-Find a bug?
+Found a bug?
 Want more features?
-Find something missing in the documentation?
+Something is missing in the documentation?
 Let me know!
 Please don't hesitate to [file an issue](https://github.com/blacktop/docker-yara/issues/new) and I'll get right on it.

 ## License